clemiblac/Clementine-GWU-HW-Unit2/README.md

 ## Stock Market Analysis using VBA

-#In this project I created a VBA script that will loop through all the stocks for one year and outputed:
+#In this project I created a VBA script that will loop through all the stocks for several sheets and outputed:

   * The ticker symbol.